djangocon/djangocon-us-docs/docs/logistics/budget.md

 - [ ] Brainstorm fun ideas
 - [ ] Determine budget for design
 - [ ] Determine budget for website
-- [ ] Determine budget for financial aid
+- [ ] Determine budget for Opportunity Grants
 - [ ] Determine budget for recording
 - [ ] Determine budget for photographer
 - [ ] Determine budget for swag